The Audi RS 4 Avant

 Options for the luggage compartment, which offers up to 1,430 liters (50.50 cu ft) of cargo space, include a rail system with load securing set and a power hatch.

-Delivery of the Audi RS 4 Avant is scheduled to begin in fall 2012 at a base price of €76,600 in Germany.
+Delivery of the Audi RS 4 Avant started in September 2012 at a base price of €76,600 in Germany.